 Dry skin is usually due to water loss and does not retain oil easily.
-Your pores are tiny and practically invisible.
+Your pores are small and almost invisible.
 You would tend to feel tightness in the face, and your skin can look a little dull due to the lack of water.

 Skin can feel rough and may also be more sensitive to irritation.
 So what causes dry skin?
-Well, it could be hereditary or ageing but extreme weather, unsuitable beauty products and long, hot showers can dry out your skin too.
+Well, it could be hereditary or aging but extreme weather, unsuitable beauty products, and long, hot showers can dry out your skin too.

 Blots of oil on the tissue paper?

 If you see large blots on the tissue paper, chances are, you have oily skin.
 If your skin is oily, your pores tend to be quite large.
-Because of this, it’s easy for dirt in the air to get side the pores of the skin, causing plugged pores that can lead to pimples and dullness on the skin’s surface.
+Because of this, it’s easy for dirt in the air to get inside the pores of the skin, causing them to be plugged and that can lead to pimples and dullness on the skin’s surface.